Josef-Friedrich/phrydy/README.rst

      - ``674.4666666666667``
    * - lyricist
      - common
-     - lyricist
+     - The writer of the text or lyrics in the recording.
      -
    * - lyrics
      - common
-     - lyrics
+     - The lyrics of the song or a text transcription of other vocal activities.
      -
    * - mb_albumartistid
      - music_brainz
-     - MusicBrainz album artist ID
+     - MusicBrainz album artist ID.
      - ``1f9df192-a621-4f54-8850-2c5373b7eac9``, ``b972f589-fb0e-474e-b64a-803b0364fa75``
    * - mb_albumartistids
      - music_brainz